Little Hanoi, Next Generation — a photography exhibition about the second generation of Vietnamese in Czechia

 The project loosely follows a 2008 photographic series documenting the Vietnamese community in Prague.
 Eighteen years later, the next generation introduces itself — those who have been growing up between two cultures since childhood.

 Štěpánka Stein and Vendy Mlejnská captured more than seventy stylised portraits.
-The medallions and curatorial selection were prepared by Thuy Duong Nguyen Trinh.
+The medallion texts were written by Thuy Duong Nguyen Trinh.

 “The second generation always has it harder than the first.
 They didn't choose their lives — they were born into them, and now they have to deal with it.
 How they're managing, you'll see in this exhibition.” — Hynek Kmoníček, former Ambassador of the Czech Republic to Vietnam